Last night was the US premiere of Anna Nicole performed by New York City Opera at the Brooklyn Academy of Music. Here are our thoughts.

 Elizabeth – Richard Jones’ production of Anna Nicole made an overall triumphant American debut at the Brooklyn Academy of Music last night courtesy of the sagging New York City Opera.
 There was a pre-party fête held on the mezzanine for donors, but all of BAM was decked out for the premiere in pink lights, chandeliers, feathers, pearls in martini glasses and even a Kia with ANNANICOLE license plate.
 I’m not sure how the Kia in the lobby fit in with Anna Nicole, but the crowd was abuzz with excitement.
 It was a rather different scene than what I’m used to at the Met, and was a breath of fresh air in the typically staid world of opera.

 The opera’s libretto by Richard Thomas is clever and funny; but the delivery wasn’t quite as engaging.
 Sarah Joy Miller as Anna Nicole was beautiful in the role, although a bit light.
 There was clearly some kind of mike involved as there was audial feedback several times throughout the evening; a disappointing distraction.
 The music, as enthusiastically conducted by Steven Sloane, while complex as it switched tempo and form often evoking different emotions and periods of Anna Nicole’s life, did not carry the opera.
 To me, this became more of a musical than an opera given the supporting role the music played to the words, to my ear.
 The plentiful Broadway actors and dancers in the production added to that aura.
+At times the production veered into raunchy.
+I cringed at the end of Act I when Anna Nicole, now firmly ensconced with Marshall, greedily and gleefully exclaims, among other things, that she is going to “rape the American Dream”.
+But overall this was a great evening, and one that left me thinking about Anna Nicole the person, and wanting to peck through her story more, much as the dancers dressed as cameras pecked through her garbage.

 Anna Nicole is the fourth major contemporary fully staged opera I have seen in my life.
 We saw The Tempest and Powder Her Face last year and I saw Dr Atomic at the Met in 2008.
 I have been looking forward to Anna Nicole for over a year.
 And even NYCO’s recent missteps and fundraising insanity did not diminish my interest in the production, only my loyalty and respect for the company producing it.
 The evening increased both a) my admiration and excitement over Anna Nicole and b) my irritation and disappointment with NYCO.